Ron Tiavaasue: Early life

 Tiavaasue was born on 19 November 1997 in Samoa.
-He grew up in Auckland, New Zealand, and played rugby.
+He grew up in Auckland, New Zealand, and played rugby and later switched to American Football, where he earned Team MVP honors from the Auckland Colts U-20 Team.
 He attended Akid Secondary School.
 In 2018, he attended a camp in Australia and was noticed by football coach Andrew Mitchell.

 College career

 Mitchell convinced Tiavaasue to move to the United States to play for the Snow Badgers of Snow College in Utah, where Mitchell was head coach.
-He enrolled at the school in 2018 and played football for the first time.
+He enrolled at the school in 2018.
 A tight end, he appeared in nine games during the 2018 season, recording four catches for 20 yards, and then caught 12 passes for 84 yards and a touchdown in three games in the 2019 season.
 He committed to the North Texas Mean Green following his second year at Snow, but later de-committed.

 Tiavaasue ultimately transferred to the Missouri State Bears for the 2020 season.
 In two seasons there, he appeared in 19 games (eight as a starter) and caught 21 passes for 247 yards and two touchdowns, with a career-high 14 catches for 173 yards and two touchdowns in the 2021 season.
 He transferred to the Utah State Aggies in 2022.
 He saw minimal playing time in four games with the Aggies, with one tackle being his only statistic.
 He transferred for his final collegiate season in 2023 to the New Mexico State Aggies.
 In his last year, he caught three passes for 44 yards and ran twice for 24 yards, including scoring his only touchdown of the season on a 10-yard catch in the 2023 Conference USA Football Championship Game.